 Can you give us a sense of why you decided to start giving?

-I realise that I am so blessed in so many ways, I felt almost guilty about it.
-When listening to Paul Dunn speak at a conference on Hamilton Island a few years ago I realised that B1G1 was the way that I could make a real difference to many people around the world.
+I realize that I am so blessed in so many ways, I felt almost guilty about it.
+When listening to Paul Dunn speak at a conference on Hamilton Island a few years ago I realized that B1G1 was the way that I could make a real difference to many people around the world.
 Our business joined up immediately and hasn’t ever looked back!

 As a co-founder of Free to Shine, it is obviously a project close to my heart.
 It makes me proud that a number of our team also choose to support this project through B1G1 – Free to Shine provides education scholarships to girls at risk of being trafficked into the commercial sex industry.
-I strongly believe that education is the key to creating fundamental change in the world, and educated girls will raise better educated children.
-We also support community based projects, like building a well or a school classroom which assist communities as a whole, and one of our team chooses to support Australian Indigenous projects each time.
+I strongly believe that education is the key to creating fundamental change in the world, and educated girls will raise better-educated children.
+We also support community-based projects, like building a well or a school classroom that assist communities as a whole, and one of our team chooses to support Australian Indigenous projects each time.